 Common Health Conditions

 - Obesity can be a significant health problem in Pointers.
-It is a serious disease that may cause or worsen joint problems, metabolic and digestive disorders, or back pain and heart disease.
+It is a serious disease that may cause or worsen joint problems, metabolic and digestive disorders, or back discomfort and heart disease.

 - If your Pointer has a weakened or compromised immune system, however, they can develop demodectic mange.
 This disorder can be localized, occurring as patches of red, scaly, skin with hair loss on the head, neck and forelegs.